cap-js/docs/java/working-with-cql/query-api.md

 ##### Space-separated Paths

-For convenience, you can use a _space-separated_ path to reference an element of an associated entity.
-It will then be select preserving the structure:
+For convenience, you can use a _space-separated_ path to reference an element of an associated entity:

 ```java
 Select.from("bookshop.Books")